-The AVR provides several different interrupt sources.
-These interrupts and the separate Reset Vector each have a separate Program Vector in the program memory space.
+The Atmel®AVR® provides several different interrupt sources.
+These interrupts and the separate reset vector each have a separate program vector in the program memory space.
 All interrupts are assigned individual enable bits which must be written logic one together with the Global Interrupt Enable bit in the Status Register in order to enable the interrupt.
 Depending on the Program Counter value, interrupts may be automatically disabled when Boot Lock bits BLB02 or BLB12 are programmed.
 This feature improves software security.
-See the section "Memory Programming" on page 237 for details.
+See the section "Memory Programming" on page 256 for details.

-The lowest addresses in the program memory space are, by default, defined as the Reset and Interrupt Vectors.
-The complete list of vectors is shown in "Interrupts" on page 46.
+The lowest addresses in the program memory space are by default defined as the Reset and Interrupt Vectors.
+The complete list of vectors is shown in "Interrupts" on page 44.
 The list also determines the priority levels of the different interrupts.
-The lower the address, the higher the priority level is.
-RESET has the highest priority, and next is INTO - the External Interrupt Request 0.
-The Interrupt Vectors can be moved to the start of the Boot Flash section by setting the IVSEL bit in the General Interrupt Control Register (GICR).
-Refer to "Interrupts" on page 46 for more information.
-The Reset Vector can also be moved to the start of the Boot Flash section by programming the BOOTRST Fuse, see "Boot Loader Support - Read-While-Write Self-Programming" on page 224.
+The lower the address the higher is the priority level.
+RESET has the highest priority, and next is INT0 - the External Interrupt Request

+0. The Interrupt Vectors can be moved to the start of the Boot Flash section by setting the IVSEL bit in the General Interrupt Control Register (GICR).
+Refer to "Interrupts" on page 44 for more information.
+The Reset Vector can also be moved to the start of the boot Flash section by programming the BOOTRST fuse, see "Boot Loader Support - Read-While-Write Self-Programming" on page 244.